vincentspinosa/BLACKJACK_SOLVER/README.md

 Flexible Multi-Hand & Split Handling: Accurately handles complex scenarios, allowing you to split multiple times and play your hands in any order you choose.

+Insurance Guidance: When the dealer shows an Ace, the application will display a clear on-screen message advising whether or not to take insurance based on the current true count.

+Dynamic Player Seats: Simulate a real table experience.
+If a player's bankroll is depleted after a hand, their seat will become empty.
+A new player can then join the game by being added to that open spot before the next hand begins.

 Manual Card Input: You are in complete control.
 You tell the program which cards are dealt, making it a perfect tool for practicing with a real deck.

 Zero Installation: Simply download the .html file and open it in any modern web browser.